-This page is dedicated to the growing availability of Trans social and support groups in the Bristol area.
+This page is for Trans social and support groups both online and in the loca area.
 Please let us know if you offer a relevant service or can provide relevant information.
 We will develop this page in consultation with our trans members and organisations.

 Wonderful resources on Youtube – from Cheryl Morgan follow MyGenderation

 House of Commons, Women and Equalities Committee – Transgender Equality – First report of session 2015/2016.

 In this first report, The Women and Equalities Committee looks at how, despite welcome progress, Britain is still failing to protect trans people.
 High levels of transphobia, including in the provision of public services, leading to half of young trans people and a third of trans adults attempting suicide.
 The situation is starkly highlighted by the recent deaths in custody of two trans women, and the case of a trans woman who was placed in a men’s prison.
 The report:

 - calls on the Government to update The Gender Recognition Act 2004 in line with the principle of gender self-declaration recognises that the provision on spousal consent under the Marriage (Same Sex Couples) Act 2013 gives spouses an effective “veto” on gender recognition and that this can be used with malicious intent